nais/tracing-demo/README.md

 This will set up the following services:

-- Grafana at http://localhost:3500, use it to explore your collected data
+- Grafana at (admin:admin) http://localhost:3500, use it to explore your collected data
 - Grafana Agent at http://localhost:12347, use it to collect data from your frontend app
 - Tempo, available on gRPC at localhost:4317, use it to collect traces from your backend
 - Loki, only available inside Docker